SunLabDev/wn-unsplashpicker-plugin/README.md

 This plugin allows you to upload image directly through the Unsplash API.

 #### Requirements
-To use this plugin, you'll need to create an account and fill your credentials on the backend settings
+To use this plugin, you'll need to create an account on [Unsplash.com](https://unsplash.com/) and fill your credentials on the backend settings

 #### How to use